zenfinity/PovertyAndEnvironment/README.md

-# Poverty and Enviroment
+# UofM Project 3: Poverty and Enviroment
-> An interactive map of Minnesota that displays environmental factors that acutely affect the people living there.
+## An interactive map of Minnesota that displays environmental factors that acutely affect the people living there.

 ![screenshot here](header.png)